 This year's vaccine is, as usual, a combo vaccine designed to prevent what has been circulating in other parts of the world.
-As the virus drifts around the globe, sometimes it changes.
+It includes the H1N1, which ending up behaving like the seasonal flu with the exception that children were the most affected group.

-The USA usually benefits from having the luxury of watching that developing drift and tailoring the vaccine to that year's variation.
-In 2009 we were taken by surprise when H1N1 developed close to home and we became concerned about travelers from Mexico.
-We learned so much from that year's situation, including the value of team work, the ability to set up emergency dispensing sites and the willingness of people to volunteer.
+Last year's H1N1 pandemic influenza might have seemed mild compared to what the media frenzy led many to expect, but who is going to complain about that?
+We learned so much from that situation, including the value of team work, the ability to set up emergency dispensing sites and the willingness of people to volunteer.
 It also served to highlight the importance of vaccinations, with many schools getting involved for the first time in decades.
 Attention was brought to the importance of pregnant women getting vaccinated and the importance of people involved in childcare of infants getting vaccinated in order to protect themselves and reduce the chances of infants being exposed to influenza.